temporalio/documentation/docs-src/java/how-to-handle-an-update-in-a-workflow-in-java.md

 Update handlers, unlike Query handlers, can change Workflow state.

 The Updates type defaults to the name of the method.
-To overwrite this default naming and assign a custom Signal type, use the `@UpdateMethod` annotation with the `name` parameter.
+To overwrite this default naming and assign a custom Update type, use the `@UpdateMethod` annotation with the `name` parameter.

 ```java
 @WorkflowInterface